eddylj/Backend-Communication-App/assumptions.md

 ### channel_messages()
 - Negative start parameters are treated as invalid.
 ### channel_leave()
-- Last member of a channel can leave, however the channel still remains.
+- Last member of a channel can leave, however the channel still remains with the same channel_id.
 ### channel_join()
 - Attempting to join a channel you're already part of raises InputError.
 - Flockr owner (global permissions) can join private channels.